Critical Majorana fermion at a topological quantum Hall bilayer transition

 {\bf \em Conclusions.---}We have microscopically established the emergence of a gauged 3D Majorana fermion at the Halperin–Pfaffian transition.
 Using the fuzzy sphere regularization, we have identified the hallmarks of the corresponding CFT: gap closing and operator content.
 These results not only offer a fresh perspective on the long-standing problem of non-Abelian states in quantum Hall bilayers, but also provide the first unbiased microscopic dissection of a continuous FQH transition, which could be directly applied to other universality classes~\cite{Barkeshli11Bilayer,Zhang23XYstar,Barkeshli_2014}.
 It would also be important to study interfaces between Halperin and Pfaffian states~\cite{Yang17, Ma22, Crepel19}, which are directly tied to the critical theory discussed here.
-Beyond the quantum Hall setting, our work extends the fuzzy sphere framework to fermionic CFTs, setting the stage for applications to interacting theories such as Yukawa CFTs~\cite{Fei16,gao2025interactingcherninsulatortransition}.
+Beyond the quantum Hall setting, our work realizes the emergent fermionic fields within the fuzzy sphere framework, setting the stage for exploring interacting theories such as Yukawa CFTs~\cite{Fei16,gao2025interactingcherninsulatortransition}.

-\textit{Note Added:} During the completion of this work, we became aware of Ref.~\cite{Zhou2025_bosonfermion} that realized the free Majorana fermion CFT in a different microscopic model.
+\textit{Note Added:} During the completion of this work, we became aware of Ref.~\cite{Zhou25_majorana} that realized the free Majorana fermion CFT in a different microscopic model.